 Okay, maybe I'm reaching there, but it's interesting to look at how he approaches his task.
 Each one of the guilty party he approaches has the opportunity to seek mercy.
 Only the pawn broker asks for it, and so he is spared (though his continued sinful behavior inevitably catches up to him).

 The bag guys aren't just bad, they are objectively evil.
 The witch practicing blood magic?
 Yeah, that's a big call for some divine retribution there.

 Finally, there's the big confrontation between Lee's character and the arch-villain, Top Dollar.
 As is customary, the villain gets the upper hand and seems sure to triumph but our hero suddenly turns that tables - in this case by summoning the memories of his fiancee's suffering and giving to the bad guy all at once.

-What's interesting here is that Eric does the only after Top Dollar has admitted that yes, he was ultimately responsible for the double murder.
-He may as well have said mea culpa, mea culpa mea maxima culpa.
+What's interesting here is that Eric does this only after Top Dollar has admitted that yes, he was ultimately responsible for the double murder.
+He may as well have said mea culpa, mea culpa, mea maxima culpa.

 In fact, the fact that Eric is able to obtain those memories at all is another Catholic 'tell.'
 Officer Albrecht stayed with Shelly throughout her ordeal - a corporal act of mercy.
 Albrecht also looks after Sarah, buying her dinner when they meet, which is of course an act of charity.

 Throughout the film, these moments knit together a tapestry of religious symbolism that may appear purely spiritual, but all have a basis in Catholic theology.
 Note how Eric purges the heroin from Sarah's mother and then tells her to go forth and sin no more.

 When the mother then tries to be 'motherly' and her daughter gives her grief, the film could take a darker turn, but Sarah chooses the path of mercy, and accepts her mother's repentance.